On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 \subsection{\texorpdfstring{Steady unique flow ($\mathrm{Re} < 48$)}{Steady unique flow (Re < 48)}}

-Even after the vortex wake appears (see \cref{fig:turek_vortex_reynolds}) behind the cylinder, the long-time unsteady flow agrees with the steady flow and remains unique.
-With increasing $\mathrm{Re}$, the transition into vortex shedding occurs and decaying vortex street emerges.
+Even after the recirculating wake appears (see \cref{fig:turek_vortex_reynolds}) behind the cylinder, the long-time unsteady flow agrees with the steady flow and remains unique.
+With increasing Reynolds number, the transition into vortex shedding occurs and decaying vortex street emerges.
 This corresponds to the branching; see \cref{sec:branching}.
-This phenomenon has been extensively studied in the context of flow past a~cylinder in an infinite domain using both analytical and computational methods~\cite{Benard1908, Karman1911, Zebib1987, Morzynski1991, Jackson1987, Provansal1987}.
+This phenomenon has been extensively studied in the context of flow past a~cylinder in an infinite domain using both analytical and computational methods \citep*{Benard1908, Karman1911, Zebib1987, Morzynski1991, Jackson1987, Provansal1987}.
 In such settings, the critical Reynolds number is approximately $\mathrm{Re} = 48$, with a~corresponding Strouhal number $\mathrm{St} = 0.12$.

-In contrast, the Sch\"{a}fer--Turek benchmark features a narrow channel, which undoubtedly tends to stabilize the flow at higher $\mathrm{Re}$.
-However, at low Reynolds numbers, the influence of the walls appears negligible, as does the asymmetric placement of the obstacle---since the first Hopf bifurcation occurs at a similar $\mathrm{Re}$, as confirmed by~\cite{Jiang_Cheng_2019}.
-Consequently, the asymmetrical placement of the obstacle plays no significant role, and the flow quickly becomes symmetric downstream.
+In contrast, the Sch\"{a}fer--Turek benchmark features a narrow channel, which undoubtedly tends to affect the flow at higher $\mathrm{Re}$.
+However, at low Reynolds numbers, the influence of the walls appears negligible, as does the asymmetric placement of the obstacle---since the first Hopf bifurcation occurs at a similar $\mathrm{Re}$, as confirmed by \citet*{Jiang_Cheng_2019} in an aspect-ratio study.
+Consequently, the asymmetrical placement of the obstacle plays no significant role, and the flow quickly becomes symmetric downstream; see the baseline branch values in \cref{fig:bifurcation_diagram}.

 For this critical Reynolds number, we were also able to identify a turning point in the steady traction profiles, see \cref{fig:profiles_branching}.
-The point itself and its coordinates $(\theta = 67.5^\circ, \mathrm{Re} = 48)$ are clearly visible in \cref{fig:profiles_curves}.
-Notice that, relative to the previous turning point, this one is shifted toward the stagnation point ($\theta = 0$), not toward the separation layer.
-This further suggests that the transition is initiated on the front face of the obstacle---not at the separation layer, nor in the vortex wake.
+The point itself and its coordinates $(\theta = 67.5^\circ, \mathrm{Re} = 48)$ are clearly visible in \cref{fig:profiles_curves_drag}.
+We observe that, relative to the previous turning point at $\mathrm{Re} = 7$, this one is shifted toward the stagnation point ($\theta = 0$), not toward the separation layer.